vanguardbackup/docs/development-handbook.md

 ### Development Environments

-While you can use any development environment you're comfortable with, we recommend the following options for a smooth Vanguard development experience:
+While you can use any development environment you're comfortable with, we recommend the following options for a smooth development experience:

 #### Laravel Valet (macOS)